In this article, we will look at the stair climber benefits to help you decide if stair climber workouts are for you.

 One of the most significant benefits of stair climber workouts is that they are low-impact.
 They provide an excellent cardiovascular and toning workout without your feet ever coming into contact with the floor.
 This means you will be able to do them without worrying about placing undue pressure on your ankle, knee, and hip joints.

 NB Stair climber workouts are very safe for most people to undertake.
-However, if you have pre-existing knee or hip problems, check with your doctor before doing stair climber workouts.
+However, if you have pre-existing knee or hip problems, check with your doctor before undertaking them.

 When doing your stair climber workout, stand upright, look straight ahead with your shoulders down, and contract your ab muscles.
 In doing so, your every step will engage your abs, lower back muscles, obliques, and intercostals, for a total core workout.
 If you slump forward onto the handlebars, you won’t get anywhere near as effective a workout, and you won’t work your core muscles.